James Mayes, Co-Founder & CEO

 Before joining Mind the Product, James had two other careers.
 He started as a tech recruiter in 1996 (first project: building Europe’s first Java development team for IBM’s research lab) and continued in this industry for 12 years.
 His focus was on building niche technology teams for startups and enterprise alike.
-He embarked on a startup journey of his own in 2009 in a commercial/product role, selling TweetJobs in 2011 to continue his learning for a year with another of London’s hottest firms.
-Both were in the social talent/community space.
+He embarked on a startup journey of his own in 2009 in a commercial/product role, selling TweetJobs in 2011 to continue his learning for a year with another of London’s hottest firms in the social talent/community space.

 Martin Eriksson, Co-Founder & Curator

 Martin Eriksson started his career as a web designer and developer, realised he didn't have enough talent at either but did have a real knack for translating it all for the business people.
 After several start ups in his native Stockholm, he has led product teams at Monster, the Financial Times, Huddle, and Covestor in London and Boston.
 He founded ProductTank and co-founded Mind the Product, and now works as a Chief Product Officer at large while running the content side of Mind the Product.
 He is also the author of the best-selling Product Leadership: How Top Product Leaders Launch Great Products and Build Successful Teams (O'Reilly, 2017)

 Analisa joined the team as a volunteer at the 2013 conference and quickly took over all the operational aspects of the business, and is the one that makes sure all our crazy ideas and events actually happen!
-Before she joined us full time, she was an innovation consultant and brand strategist, working with clients in a diverse set of fields, from food / beverage & luxury / fashion to tech services & healthcare.
+Before she joined us full time, she was an innovation consultant and brand strategist, working with clients in a diverse set of fields, from food & beverage to luxury & fashion to tech services & healthcare.
 She continually brings her rich set of experiences to bear as she ensures that our events, training division, and internal operations all line up seamlessly, so that our little team can reach product people in every corner of the world.

 Rosemary King, Director of Training Products